couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-databases.markdown

 Databases are represented by the `Database` class and managed by the `Manager` class.

 When your app is launched for the first time, you need to set up a database.
-Depending on your app design, you might need to [set up an initial database](#setting-up-the-initial-database) the first time a user launches your app and then [connect to the existing database](#connecting-to-an-existing-database) upon subsequent launches.
+Depending on your app design, you might need to set up an initial database the first time a user launches your app and then [connect to the existing database](#connecting-to-an-existing-database) upon subsequent launches.
 Each time the app launches, you must check whether the database exists in Couchbase Lite.

-Database names must begin with an lowercase letter.
+Database names must begin with a lowercase letter.
 You can test a database name for validity by calling `isValidDatabaseName()`.
 The following characters are valid in database names:

 * lowercase letters: `a-z`
 * numbers: `0-9`